tjdev7/CleanReed/README.md

 ## Why this app as created:

 Proof of concept: I created this app with the intent of having a better and cleaner browsing experience when visiting different Reddit pages.
-Current app only has a few select pages
+Current app only has a few select pages.

+Disclamer: This project is not supported, endoresed or sponsered by either Reddit or Advance Publications.
+This project is only designed to be an Open Source tool for users in the site

 #### How to use: